Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 The real limitations to know before signing up:

-• 3 countries only – US, Netherlands, and Japan.
-No server selection within those countries
+• Limited server countries (including the US, Netherlands, and Japan), with no server selection within them

 Our honest take: the free plan is a legitimate option if you need basic privacy protection on a budget, or want to test ProtonVPN’s apps before committing.
-It’s not a replacement for a paid plan if streaming access or speed matters to you.
+It’s not a replacement for a paid plan if streaming access or speed matters to you, and for that the $4.99 monthly plan is the better test.

 → Get ProtonVPN Free (no card needed)